EllieLockhart/EllieLockhartDeveloperPath/README.md

 - [ ] Proficiency: MongoDB
 - [ ] Proficiency: Cassandra (IF TIME PERMITS)
 ### Learning SQL
+- [ ] Install a basic MongoDB setup either locally or in the cloud
+- [ ] Install a basic relational SQL setup (Postgre or Maria?) either locally or in the cloud, or possibly try an Amazon based solution?
 - [X] Learn SQL basic database administration
 - [ ] Learn SQL scripting/queries
 - [ ] Learn interfaces between SQL and Python
 - [ ] Learn interfaces between SQL and Javascript/Node
 - [ ] Learn interfaces between SQL and Kotlin
 ### General Coding Goals
 - [X] Settle on a coding style for Python
 - [ ] Settle on a coding style for Javascript
 - [ ] Settle on a coding style for Kotlin
 - [ ] Clean up GitHub repos